Mr-Smyth/circles/docs/Testing.md

 * :clipboard: RESULT:
     * The function will currently get the existing parents names, and display their details.
-    In the case where they are edited in any way the function will take the data from the form and use them to edit the existing parents data.
+    In the case where they are edited in any way the function will take the data from the form and use them to select the correct parents from the DB, or create new ones.
-    ***!
-This is not entirely desirable in all cases***, so to allow for changing of parents to a different parent, a reset parents button would need to be developed and used, to reset any links between existing parents and the person.
-    Then return a blank for for editing.

 <br>

 * :hammer: TEST: